Ria424/developers-animatesdk-docs/Flash_object/Flash31.md

 #### Returns

-A Document object, or null if no documents are open.
+`Document`; A [Document object](../Document_object/Document_summary.md), or null if no documents are open.

 #### Description

-Method; retrieves the DOM ([Document object](../Document_object/Document_summary.md)) of the currently active document (FLA file).
+Method; Retrieves the DOM ([Document object](../Document_object/Document_summary.md)) of the currently active document (FLA file).
 If one or more documents are open but a document does not currently have focus (for example, if a JSFL file has focus), retrieves the DOM of the most recently active document.

 #### Example